Can Superconducting Cosmic Strings Piercing Seed Black Holes Generate Supermassive Black Holes in the Early Universe?: Simple estimates of the string current and mass accretion rate of a seed black hole

 Of course, this estimate of the mass accretion may be significantly affected by uncertainties in the values of the present day galactic magnetic fields, as well as by the complexities of the cosmological evolution of $B(z)$.
 Moreover, it should be noted that this scenario {\it assumes} the following: (a) that the seed black hole intersects the string network at, or soon after, the epoch of string formation, (b) that string formation occurs in the very early Universe at $t \approx 0$, (c) that the black hole remains ``plugged in'' to the string network over a time scale of (at least) $0.77$ billion years, and (d) that the seed black holes have negligible initial mass.
 The second assumption is reasonable for GUT scale strings, since $t_{\rm GUT} \approx 10^{-7}$ s, and the fourth represents the most conservative scenario for the seed masses of early epoch SMBH.
 By contrast, the validity of both the first and third assumptions is debatable.
 However, we also note that, even if this mechanism is only 0.1$\%$ efficient, it is still capable of creating SMBH in the required mass range at redshifts $z \approx 7$ and, if it is only 0.01$\%$ efficient, may still form the dominant accretion mechanism for SMBH growth.

 Furthermore, the estimates above may be compared with those obtained for the maximum threshold current, for either bosonic or fermionic strings, above which the strings become unstable and decay \cite{Witten85}, \be J_{\rm max} = q\frac{m_q c^2}{2\pi \hbar}. \ee For charge carriers with $q=e$ and masses comparable to the electron mass $m_e = 9.109 \times 10^{-28}$ g the maximum current carried by a single zero mode is of the order of $20$ A, whereas for GUT scale particles it is $4 \times 10^{20}$ A \cite{Witten85}.
-Combining this expression with Eq. (\ref{M-1}), we have \be M(t) = \frac{m_q^2c^2}{\pi\hbar}t, \ee giving $M = 2.093 \times 10^{48}$ g $= 1.047 \times 10^{15} M_{\odot}$ for our previous choice of parameters.
+Combining this expression with Eq. (\ref{M-1}), we have \be M(t) = \frac{m_q^2c^2}{\pi\hbar}t, \ee giving $M = 2.093 \times 10^{48}$ g $= 1.047 \times 10^{15} M_{\odot}$ at $z = 7.085$ for our previous choice of parameters.
 Thus, parameterizing the time-averaged current in terms of the maximum threshold value, such that \be \langle J \rangle = \epsilon J_{\rm max} \ee with $0 \leq \epsilon \leq 1$, we see that, for GUT scale particles, we require only $\epsilon_{\rm GUT} \sim \mathcal{O}(10^{-6})$.
 Alternatively, for currents close to the threshold value, the accretion mechanism outlined here need only be of order $10^{-4}\%$ efficient in order to generate the observed SMBH at $z \approx 7$.
 Such inefficiency could be caused by a number of factors, including late-time interaction of the seed black hole with the cosmic string network and/or premature decoupling of the string$-$black hole system.
-For example, if a seed black hole interacts with a GUT scale string carrying the threshold current, it need only accrete mass for approximately one thousand years.
+For example, if a seed black hole interacts with a GUT scale string carrying the threshold current, it need only accrete mass for approximately 1000 years.
 It is therefore important to estimate the average lifetime of the superconducting strings which may intersect the seed black holes.

 Before concluding this subsection, we note that, in our toy model, in which antipodal strings carry oppositely charged currents, with equal magnitude and opposite direction, the net magnetic flux through the black hole horizon is zero.
 Hence, the black hole carries no magnetic monopole charge.
+The conventional current ``through" the black hole is also constant, so that no net electric charge is accumulated.